-All majors can furnish suitable preparation for professional schools, provided appropriate courses are included in the student's course of study.
+All majors can furnish suitable preparation for professional schools, provided appropriate courses are taken.
 No major, however, is intended solely as preprofessional training.
 The college advisers in the Office of Undergraduate Studies and Advising help students design academic programs that combine the breadth of a liberal arts education with adequate preparation for further professional study.